NikolaiT/incolumitas/content/Security/detecing-proxies.md

 Author: Nikolai Tschacher
 Summary: VPN's and Proxy Servers can be detected by comparing latencies measured with JavaScript in the browser with the corresponding latency of the TCP/IP handshake on the server.

+## TL;DR

+When collecting enough samples from latency measurements taken

+1. From within the browser with WebSockets by using JavaScript
+2. And on the server side by measuring the RTT on the incoming TCP/IP handshake

+it is possible for a website to infer that the visitor is using a proxy/VPN if those two latency measurements differ significantly.

 ## Introduction

 **Premise:** I am the owner of a hosted website and I have full control of my server (root rights).
 My server is not behind a load balancer or some other mechanism that prevents me from hooking into the incoming TCP/IP stream.